kylefarris/clamscan/README.md

     // Do stuff if you want
 });

-// NOTE: no errors are being handled in this example but standard errors will be emitted according to NodeJS's Stream specifications
+// NOTE: no errors (or other events) are being handled in this example but standard errors will be emitted according to NodeJS's Stream specifications
 ```

-Just keep in mind that some of the nice validation that happens on instantiation won't happen if it's done this way.
-Of course, you could also just create a new instance with different a different initial configuration.

 # Contribute